vzeizer/DS_ND_BLOG/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Acknowledgements

+Udacity is strongly and the reviewers are highly acknowledged for this great experience of writting a Data Science Blog.

 # Author